gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 the domain, so it can feel good about sending emails in the name of that domain.

-Some of the steps to set up SES may seem a bit odd in the context of email forwarding, especially in my case where I mostly wanted to forward emails sent to various other addresses to my own inbox.
-It's worth keeping in mind that SES is not really designed for this use-case; instead, it is designed primarily to send emails from automation, like marketing campaigns or transactional emails from a web app.
-This is obviously fraught with spamming opportunities, and the hoops we have to jump through to set it up reflect that to some extent.
-By which I mean AWS tries to make it hard to use SES for spamming.
+So, to prove we own the DNS zone, we need to insert a special TXT record in the zone, which SES gives us.
+Fortunately, we don't have to copy-paste between two screens in the AWS console and can instead use an API for that.
+In Terraform

-So, to prove we own the DNS zone, we need to insert a special TXT entry that SES gives us.
-Fortunately, we don't have to copy-paste between two screns in the AWS console and can instead use an API for that.
-In Terraform terms:
+terms:

 ```plaintext
 resource "aws_ses_domain_identity" "primary" {